 What is the possible future relationship between the EU and the UK in light of Brexit?
 The report provides a critical assessment of the implications of existing models of cooperation between third countries and the European Union on energy, electronic communications, research policy and small business policy.

 English common law is the choice of law for financial contracts, even for parties in EU members with civil law systems.
 This creates a lucrative legal sector in the UK, but Brexit could make UK court decisions difficult to enforce in the EU.
 Parties will be able to continue using English common law after Brexit, but how will these contracts be enforced?
 Some continental courts are preparing to make judicial decisions on common law cases in the English language.

-On 19 April 2017 Zsolt Darvas appeared as a witness at the House of Lords Select Committee on the European Union, Home Affairs Sub-Committee.
+On 19 April 2017 Zsolt Darvas appeared as a witness at the Exiting the European Union Committee, the House of Commons, United Kingdom.